VirtusLab/scala-cli/website/docs/cookbooks/scala-versions.md

 ---
-title: Picking Scala version with scala-cli
+title: Picking a Scala version with Scala CLI
 sidebar_position: 1
 ---